green, 13 stops, 2-4 hours

 The Multicultural Trail will take you to places that are living testimonies of the multicultural character of Lublin, its traditional tolerance and openness to various religions and social concepts deriving from the common European and non- European heritage.

-- Multicultural Trail - The Monument of the Union of Lublin
+- Multicultural Trail - The Memorial of the Union of Lublin

-- Multicultural Trail - Cementery complex at Lipowa street
+- Multicultural Trail - Cemetery complex at Lipowa street

-- Multicultural Trail - The Church of the Holy Trinity
+- Multicultural Trail - The Holy Trinity Lublin Evangelical Church of the Augsburg Confession

 - Multicultural Trail - The Lubomirski Palace